Multimodal Neural Operators for Real-Time Biomechanical Modelling of Traumatic Brain Injury: Dataset

 \subsection{Data Access and Format}

-All datasets are publicly disseminated through the Brain Biomechanics Imaging Resources repository hosted on the Neuroimaging Tools and Resources Collaboratory (NITRC) at https://www.nitrc.org/projects/bbir.
+All datasets are publicly disseminated through the Brain Biomechanics Imaging Resources repository hosted on the Neuroimaging Tools and Resources Collaboratory (NITRC) at \url{https://www.nitrc.org/projects/bbir}.
 Shared data include raw and processed displacement fields, strain fields, viscoelastic property maps, head kinematics, and corresponding anatomical MRI.
 Data are provided in Neuroimaging Informatics Technology Initiative (NIfTI) format.
 Anatomical data are registered to the MNI-152 atlas space and resampled at 0.8 mm isotropic resolution to facilitate cross-subject comparisons.
 All datasets are de-identified, collected under IRB-approved protocols, and shared under the GNU GPL v3.0 license.